-If you can catch a company that doesn’t have a lot of work on, chances are they will give you a better price.
+If you can catch a company that doesn’t have a lot of work on, like right now in winter 2024, chances are they will give you a better price.
 Let me explain…

 The opposite is true when they have very little on.

-During winter for example, when there is very little work going around, tree companies are handing out much cheaper prices to the tune of 20 to 30% discount.
-This is because very few companies have any work on at all and I willing to drop their prices to win the work.
+During winter for example, when there is very little work going around, tree removal services are handing out much cheaper prices to the tune of 20 to 30% discount.

 Want a shortcut?